Rebecca (Panzer) Toutant,

 - I grew up actively involved in soccer, cross country, music, theatre, and dance as well as equestrian sports (western seat and gymkhana events)

 - In college I had to focus on school and work.
 So athletic pursuits became more individual which is when I started running marathons.
 Eventually I shifted into ultramarathons and triathlons of all distances.
 Since then I've completed...

 - 2x Ironman 140.6

-- Numerous other triathlons and road races of varying distances that I've lost track of over the years
+- Numerous other 70.3, olympic, and sprint triathlons and road races of varying distances that I've lost track of over the years

 - Toutant, R. "Meal Prep Cookbook for Runners: Healthy Meals to Prepare, Grab, and Go."
 Rockridge Press.
 2021